 The society was inaugurated in 2007 with the help and guidance of the Royal Watercolour Society and then president Richard Sorrell, and later adopted the title of the Society of East Anglian Watercolourists

-ISOLartION – a glimpse through Helen’s studio window
+ISOLartION – a glimpse through Rob’s studio window

-ISOLartION – a glimpse through Astrig’s studio window
+ISOLartION – a glimpse through Stephie’s studio window

-ISOLartION – a glimpse through Annie’s studio (and classroom) window
+ISOLartTION – a glimpse through George’s studio window

-ISOLartION – a glimpse through Alan’s studio window
+ISOLartION – a glimpse through Jan’s studio window

-ISOLartION – a glimpse through Anthony’s studio window
+ISOLartION – a glimpse through Lesley’s studio window

 Lesley Rumble has shared her lockdown story with us A few weeks before the lockdown, my husband was diagnosed with cancer, which sent us reeling into despair.
 Determined not to let the illness defeat us, we got on with coping as best we could.
 I…